Text by Jacobo García

 Celebrated by many as the best place to discover new forms of electronic music between art and the club.
 This year only three locations were used: the main auditorium at La Laboral Centro de Arte y Cultura- a cultural space situated just a few kilometres away from the city centre-, the Teatro Jovellanos, a 19th-century old theatre located in the burgeoning city centre, and Palacio de Revillagigedo, an 18th-century palace, which was exhibiting VR installations.
 Hosting some concerts placed in the centre instead of La Laboral gave a much-needed sense of connection with other festivalgoers.
 It was a genuine substitute for huge lineups, several stages and fresher productions.

-A lesser-known Lucie Antunes jumped up to the stage surrounded by a large display of instruments, synthesisers and drums and a couple of accompanying musicians.
+A lesser-known Lucie Antunes jumped up to the stage surrounded by a large display of instruments, synthesisers, drums, and a couple of accompanying musicians.
 The French artist has a background as a classically trained musician, with the drums as her instrument of choice.
 Her music is close to electro-acoustic with a strong pop accent.
 She arrived at the festival to present Sergeï – her first album – self-released in 2019.
 A surprise for many, the trio delivered a much-celebrated set of nonchalant, easy-going songs.
 It connected strongly with the audience and anchored a relaxed mood that matched perfectly with the aura of this edition.

 The band delivered an outstanding concert, bringing anger and despair to the Jovellanos.
-Helped by the always on point visual work of Marta Verde, this time capturing live video of the performance, processed, altered and then delivered through the screen.
+Helped by the always-on-point visual work of Marta Verde, this time capturing live video of the performance, processed, altered and then delivered through the screen.

 L.E.V.
 Gijón 2021 wasn’t the big 15-year celebration the scene was waiting for, but positively, there’ll be time for that in the 20th celebration.
 It provided a beautiful space of connection for the community in the charming scenario of the city.
 Enough to forget and reconnect with some of those coveted pre-pandemic emotions, and in these times: a privilege.
 It felt almost miraculous to participate in a few days of musical engagement in this beautiful city in Asturias.